 At each step in the process, various members of the support team will be available to answer your NUCALA questions.
 Your doctor’s office, Gateway to NUCALA (if services are requested), your insurance company, and your specialty pharmacy will work together to help you get your medication.
 Our patient support program, called MyNUCALA, also offers a Nurse Support Line to answer any other questions you may have.

 Prescribes NUCALA and works with insurance.
 If you are taking NUCALA at your doctor’s office, your doctor also schedules your injection appointments.

 To avoid any delays in your treatment with NUCALA, make sure to return any calls you receive from your doctor, Gateway to NUCALA representatives, and your specialty pharmacy.

-- You will receive an injection just underneath your skin (subcutaneously).
+- You will receive your injections just underneath your skin (subcutaneously).

-- After your injection you may be asked to stay in the office so your doctor can monitor you for any allergic reactions, including anaphylaxis.
-Some serious allergic reactions can occur hours or days later.
+- After your injections you may be asked to stay in the office so your doctor can monitor you for serious allergic reactions.

-- NUCALA is designed to work with your current asthma medications to reduce your severe asthma attacks.
-Don’t make any changes to your medications without first consulting your doctor.
+- Don’t make any changes to your medications without first consulting your doctor.

-- If you receive NUCALA at your doctor’s office and miss an injection appointment for any reason, talk to your healthcare provider about getting back on track as soon as possible.
+- If you receive NUCALA at your doctor’s office and miss an injection appointment for any reason, talk to them about getting back on track as soon as possible.

-- If you take NUCALA at home and miss an injection, you or your caregiver should inject a dose of NUCALA as soon as you remember.
+- If you take NUCALA at home and miss a dose (300 mg, administered as 3 separate 100-mg injections), you or your caregiver should inject a dose of NUCALA as soon as you remember.
 Then, continue (resume) your injections on your regular dosing schedule.
 If you do not notice that you have missed a dose until it is already time for your next scheduled dose, just inject the next scheduled dose as planned.
 If you are not sure what to do, ask your doctor, pharmacist, or nurse.